 Tech was originally founded as a racially segregated institution in 1915.
 By the 1920s, African Americans worked at the college, but the administration relegated them to low-paying employment in the cafeteria.
 The college was the last higher education institution in the Tennessee Board of Regents system to desegregate.
 Leona Lusk Officer's enrollment in 1964 opened doors for Black students at Tech.

 The exhibit provides snapshots of some of the earliest Black employees and students at the university, traces the founding and activism of historically Black student organizations on campus and contextualizes changes in the campus climate in statewide and national events.
 It features more than 175 photographs, oral histories, clippings, flyers and other documents.

-This exhibit is one of three digital exhibits and one in-person exhibit and was a collaboration between the Office of Multicultural Affairs and University Archives to celebrate the 30th anniversary of the Leona Lusk Officer Black Cultural Center.
+This exhibit is one of three digital exhibits and one in-person exhibit and was a collaboration between the Office of Intercultural Affairs and University Archives to celebrate the 30th anniversary of the Leona Lusk Officer Black Cultural Center.